karlbennett/MyApplication/README.md

 Intellij will open and configure this project correctly just like a Gradle project, just open it like any other Maven project.

-Though it will not automatically create the default run configuration, you will have to add this manually, though this can be done by just adding an Android configuration that is set to the current module with all the other settings left as default.
+Unfortunately it will not automatically create the default run configuration, you will have to add this manually, though this can be done by just adding an Android configuration that is set to the current module with all the other settings left as default.